dvtate/old-yoda/README.md

   ```

  - <b>Combining operators:</b>
   One of RPN's main strengths is that it eliminates the need for parenthases.
-Simply combine operators in a way that would lead to them being performaed sequentially.
+Simply combine operators in a way that would lead to them being performed sequentially.
   ```
   > 1 1 + 2 * # (1 + 1) * 2
   ans 4 =
   ```
  - <b>Variables:</b>
-  This calculator supports user defined variables created as soon as you start using them.
+  This calculator supports user-defined variables created as soon as you start using them.
 All variable names must start with a `$` to prevent them from clashing with other keywords, functions and numbers.
 Here's how to define one:
  ```
  > $a 4 =
  ans 4 =